 - Put oil in oven and place over hot coals for a few minutes

-- Let the venison cook for about 5 minutes, stirring occasionally
+- Let the venison and onion cook for about 5 minutes, stirring occasionally

 - Add flour and stirring constantly, let it cook for another few minutes

 - Slowly add the beef broth, stirring constantly

 - Add about a cup of water, stir thoroughly and cover, cook for about an hour

 - Add barley and let cook for another hour, adding more water as needed